 ….

-This approach can should assist to reduce the overall presence of counterfeit ICT devices on the market within the financial and time constrains of the administration that choose to take these actions and reduce the end user impact when compared to actions that aims to disconnect counterfeit ICT.
+This approach can assist to reduce the overall presence of counterfeit ICT devices on the market within the financial and time constrains of the administration that choose to take these actions and reduce the end user impact when compared to actions that aims to disconnect counterfeit ICT.

-As quoted on item 7.2, these measures should also focus on the sources of the Counterfeit ICT product.
+As quoted on item 8.2, these measures should also focus on the sources of the Counterfeit ICT product.